pitag-ha/lambda-world-2025-merlin-domains/talks/carine.md

 **Plot twist:**
 - Merlin has a lot of mutable states
   - 77 top-level definition of mutable references,
-  - 4 hashtables.
+  - 4 hashtables defined at top-level.
+- The internal typer comes from OCaml:
-- We can't change it too much.
+  - we don't want to change
+  - also highly mutable

 {.block pause}
 With parallelism, isn't this the recipe for a **disaster** (i.e. data races 💥) ?